banuprakashnagumothu/nodejs-api-view/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `node server.js` for a dev server.
 Navigate to `http://localhost:8081/`.
 The app will automatically reload if you change any of the source files.

 ## For Change Of  Port and Database